Vebb02/cube-solver/README.md

 ## Scramble input example file
 ### Notes
-- The parser is case sensitive and will fail if the letters are not all upper case.
+- The parser is not case sensitive and will accept both lower and upper case.
-- The file should always end with a single newline character.
+- The file should always end with either the last color or white space.
-- The spacing for the white and yellow faces should be present.
+- The spacing for the white and yellow faces can be present and is recommended for manual input, but is not necessary.
 ### Face color to letter mapping
 | Color   | Letter |
 |---------|--------|